daniltrunin/popcorn/README.md

 > [!IMPORTANT]
 > Application still developing.
 There is a features currently are not added, but they will be.
+> Free instance on the web service will spin down with inactivity, which can delay requests by 50 seconds or more.

 ## Techologies